megis7/softeng/README.md

 ## Installing on Linux

-Create a .sh file in your download direcory and paste the following code:
+Create a .sh file in your download directory and paste the following lines:

 ```
 cd softeng/client &&